 We anticipate that the disruptions and delays resulting from the spread of COVID-19 and the measures instituted by governments and businesses to mitigate its spread will impact our liquidity in the next twelve months.
-In consideration of the potential future impact of the COVID-19 pandemic on our business, we borrowed approximately \$200.0 million under our

-Credit Agreement in the first quarter of 2020 to provide additional financing flexibility and readily accessible liquidity.
+In consideration of the potential future impact of the COVID-19 pandemic on our business, we borrowed approximately \$200.0 million under our Credit Agreement in the first quarter of 2020 to provide additional financing flexibility and readily accessible liquidity.
 The proceeds from the borrowing may be used for working capital adjustments, ongoing operating needs and general corporate purposes.
-At April 3, 2020, the Company had \$270.7 million of cash on our Condensed Consolidated Balance Sheet, excluding any restricted cash.
+At July 3, 2020, the Company had \$235.6 million of cash on our Condensed Consolidated Balance Sheet, excluding any restricted cash.
+Subsequent to the end of the second quarter, we paid down \$100.0 million of the \$200.0 million we had borrowed under our Credit Agreement in the first quarter.
 We are closely managing our daily cash flows to optimize our liquidity position.
 Certain of our receivables associated with the JPF program are from Middle Eastern countries which may be impacted by the recent declines in crude oil prices.
 We also continue to closely monitor the collectability of our receivables from commercial aerospace customers as we recognize there may be delays in payments due to the impacts of COVID-19 on our customers.
 As of the date of this filing, we do not believe there has been any material impact on the collectability of these receivables.
 In addition to the daily reviews of collections and payables, management meets with our business units on a regular basis to review liquidity.

-During the first quarter, the Company reduced hiring activities, limited discretionary spending and implemented the aforementioned temporary salary reductions amongst senior management and the board.
+During the first half of 2020, the Company reduced hiring activities, limited discretionary spending and implemented workforce reductions and the aforementioned temporary salary reductions amongst senior management and the board.
 We are evaluating our capital investment projects and anticipate reduced spending for the year.
-While we assess the impacts of COVID-19, we did continue to pay our regular quarterly dividend during the first quarter and also contributed \$10.0 million to our pension plan.
+While we assess the impacts of COVID-19, we did continue to pay our regular quarterly dividend during the first and second quarters and also contributed \$10.0 million to our pension plan.
 As of the date of this filing, we believe the Company has adequate liquidity due to the cash we have on hand, the bank financing we have available to us and the other actions we have taken to enhance financial flexibility and reduce the potential impact of the pandemic on the Company.